th507/asyncjs/README.md

 `asyncJS` uses a Defer-like queue to keep track of tasks, allowing you to append additional tasks, attaching extra callbacks, and handling error inside callbacks, making it a more versatile and robust solution for complex dependency management.

 # Why
 I use [script.js](https://github.com/ded/script.js/) for my last project.
-I love the idea of lazy loading script, but I'm not a big fan of this laconic coding style (semicolon is a rare commodity in this case), and its awkward syntax for nested dependency.
+I love the idea of lazy loading script, but I'm not a big fan of the laconic coding style and its awkward syntax for nested dependency.

 That's why I created `asyncJS`.